 In the divorce context, where the decision is almost always between the Father and the Mother, both of whom are probably good parents, the question becomes what would be in the children’s “best interest,” i.e., who is likely to be the better parent for these children going forward.
 There is no legal presumption that this will be the Mother.
 This “best interest” standard takes into account a myriad of factors, from who has been the children’s primary care provider in the past, to who is more compatible with the children.
 The bottom line is that child custody is generally awarded to the parent who appears best able to provide the stability, nurturing and training that the children need to help them grow up to be happy, well-adjusted adults and contributing members of society.
 The attorneys at J.D.
-Milliner and Associates have the expertise and years of experience as Utah divorce lawyers in Salt Lake City to help you and your children find and implement the best solution for your unique family dynamic.
+Milliner and Associates have the expertise and years of experience as Utah child custody lawyers to help you and your children find and implement the best solution for your unique family dynamic.

 A Free Consultation is just a phone call away,

 Call 801-505-5600 Today!

 Custody is not necessarily an “all or nothing” proposition, with one parent being awarded physical custody and the other parent getting visitation rights to see the children “one evening a week and every other weekend.”
 Various forms of joint custody rights are also available, where the children spend more-or-less equal amounts of time with both parents, and the parents share decision-making authority with each other.
 The Utah legislature recently enacted a statute that creates a rebuttable presumption that joint legal custody (i.e., joint decision making by the divorced parents) is in children’s best interest.
 Thus, the current trend seems to be toward joint custody.
 Less frequent is the “split” custody situation where one parent has primary custody of one or more of the children and the other parent has primary custody of the rest.
 Split custody is not frequently ordered because keeping the children together is usually seen as being in their best interests.